angulardart/site-angulardart/src/angular/guide/dependency-injection.md

 Because the `HeroService` is used within the *Heroes* feature set, and nowhere else, the ideal place to register it is in `HeroesComponent`.

-Here's a more realistic example of bootstrapping providers, taken from the [tutorial, part 5](../tutorial/toh-pt5):
+Here's a more realistic example of a root injector, taken from the [tutorial, part 5](../tutorial/toh-pt5):

 <?code-excerpt "../toh-5/web/main.dart" title replace="/injector(?!\$)/[!$&!]/g"?>